 New York State is a unique opportunity for real estate investors, especially as you look outside New York City.
 In early 2021, there was a mass exodus from the city, but most people who left stayed in the State.
-Between July and September of 2021, over 6,000 new New Yorkers put a squeeze on the state-wide rental market, driving prices up.
+Between July and September of 2021, over 6,000 new New Yorkers put a squeeze on the state-wide rental property market, driving prices up and making New York one of the most expensive real estate markets.

-Since New York State is so popular, we decided to take a look at cities in the State that are best for property investment.
+Since New York State is so popular, we decided to take a look at cities in the State that are best for real estate investors in investment property.

-If you’re curious about getting a rental property in New York State, here are the best places to invest in real estate in New York State.
+If you’re curious about getting a rental property in New York State, here we list the best places to invest in real estate in New York State for real estate investors.

 1. Albany